 “Game time will be three thirty, and will be right here on Garrison Field.
 Invite your friends and relatives.
 It’s always a lot more fun when people you know are in the stands cheering.
 The JV game will be at five thirty but is played on the opponent’s field, then the varsity game will be at seven thirty on Garrison Field.
 You’ll be excused from your eighth period classes so you can get suited up and be ready to go.
 We clear this with all of the eighth period teachers every year, so there shouldn’t be any problem about missing class material or tests.
 You will have to keep up with the material and your homework.
 If there is a problem let me know right away and I’ll talk to your teacher and get it taken care of.
 Remember that you have to keep your grades up, a C or better in all of your classes, to stay on the team.

 “We’ll travel to away games by bus.
 You’ll come to your seventh period PE class and have thirty minutes to suit up and board the bus.
 There are only three away games.
 You can see who we play and where they are on the schedule.
-You will have to make up any work or tests you miss because you’re excused from your eighth period classes.
-We’ve already coordinated that with your teachers.
+Again, you will have to make up any work or tests you miss because of being excused from your eighth period classes.
+And again, we’ve already coordinated that with your teachers.

 “I have the playbooks for each of the offense and the defense players.
 Coach Bowman will take you guys who are on the defense squad and work with you separately.
 You can head out with him after I’m finished.
 I’ll be working with the offense.